Slicer/Slicer/Docs/user_guide/modules/dicom.md

 #### DICOM import

 1. Make sure that all required Slicer extensions are installed.
 Slicer core contains DICOM import plugin for importing images, but additional extensions may be needed for other information objects.
 For example, *SlicerRT extension is needed for importing/exporting radiation therapy information objects (RT structure set, dose, image, plan).
-Quantitative reporting extension is needed to import export DICOM segmentation objects, structured reports, and parametric maps.* See complete list in [Supported data formats page](../supported_data_formats).
+Quantitative reporting extension is needed to import export DICOM segmentation objects, structured reports, and parametric maps.* See complete list in [supported data formats section](../data_loading_and_saving.html#supported-data-formats).
 2. Go to DICOM module
 3. Select folders that contain DICOM files
     - Option A: Drag-and-drop the folder that contains DICOM files to the Slicer application window.